Esbeidy1/Esbeidy1/README.md

 Hi there, I'm Esbeidy 👋

 Welcome to my GitHub profile!
 I'm a QA Engineer with a background in Technical Support.
 I'm passionate about improving software quality and ensuring reliability through hands-on testing and automation.
-Here's a little about me:
+Here's a little about me 👩🏻‍💻:

 🌱 What I'm currently working on: